Eplerenone, a Selective Aldosterone Blocker, in Patients with Left Ventricular Dysfunction after Myocardial Infarction (EPHESUS)

 Population

-Patients with chronic congestive heart failure and reduced ejection fraction
+Patients with severe heart failure (NYHA class III-IV) and reduced ejection fraction

 Comparator